Geographical context

 Rumiqolca gate.
 Image by Hidden Architecture

-In conclusion, we could define the construction process of the wari city of Pikillaqta as a collision between two opposing models for the generation of urban structures that give rise to a settlement of great complexity and interest.
+In conclusion, we could define the construction process of the wari city of Pikillaqta as a collision between two opposing models of generation of urban structures that give rise to a settlement of great complexity and interest.
 On the one hand, we would find the definition of a previous urban planning and project understood from a modern perspective, as evidenced by its urban structure, its settlement in the territory and its relationship on a territorial scale with distribution and supply infrastructures.
-On the other hand, the use of kanchas as minimum modular units of the urban structure determines an organic growth in small doses through repetition and adaptation operations once the urban enclosure of Pikillaqta and its basic urban infrastructures, such as walls, sectors, sanitation and main avenues, are established.
+On the other hand, the use of the kanchas as minimum modular units of the urban structure determined an organic growth in small doses, through operations of repetition and adaptation once the urban enclosure of Pikillaqta and its basic infrastructures, such as walls, sectors, sanitation and main avenues, were established.
 Despite having developed the capacity to plan urban development with large-scale territorial implications, the Wari civilisation did not want to give up the flexibility and responsiveness to the unexpected that the use of kanchas offered.
-It seems that the combination of these two strategies, that of the definition from the general to the particular, typical of urban planning, and the use of the kancha as a structural module, would define a complex system of internal circulations that has not yet been fully deciphered.
+The combination of these two strategies would define a complex system of internal circulations that has not yet been fully deciphered.

 A modo de conclusión, podríamos definir el proceso de construcción de la ciudad wari de Pikillaqta como una colisión entre dos modelos opuestos de generación de estructuras urbanas que alumbran un asentamiento de gran complejidad e interés.
 Por un lado, nos encontraríamos con la definición de un planeamiento y proyecto urbano previo entendido desde una perspectiva moderna, como evidencian su estructura urbana, su asentamiento en el territorio y su relación a escala territorial con infraestructuras de distribución y abastecimiento.
-Por otro lado, la utilización de los kanchas como unidades modulares mínimas de la estructura urbana determina un crecimiento orgánico a pequeñas dosis mediante operaciones de repetición y adaptación una vez que el recinto urbano de Pikillaqta y sus infraestructuras urbanas básicas, como murallas, sectores, saneamiento y principales avenidas, quedan establecidos.
+Por otro lado, la utilización de los kanchas como unidades modulares mínimas de la estructura urbana determinó un crecimiento orgánico a pequeñas dosis, mediante operaciones de repetición y adaptación una vez que el recinto urbano de Pikillaqta y sus infraestructuras básicas, como murallas, sectores, saneamiento y principales avenidas, quedaron establecidos.
 A pesar de haber desarrollado la capacidad de planificar un desarrollo urbano con implicaciones territoriales a gran escala, la civilización wari no quiso renunciar a la flexibilidad y capacidad de respuesta frente a lo imprevisto que la utilización de los kanchas les ofrecía.
-Parece que la combinación de estas dos estrategias, la de la definición desde lo general a lo particular propia del planeamiento urbano y la utilización del kancha como módulo estructural, definiría un complejo sistema de circulaciones internas no descifrado completamente en la actualidad.
+La combinación de estas dos estrategias definiría un complejo sistema de circulaciones internas no descifrado completamente en la actualidad.

 Rumiqolca gate.
 Image by Hidden Architecture